Deb Lawrence

 Friends and family sale - today only!

 What changed?
 I left my corporate job and became a Professional Organizer.
-I read books by industry leaders and interned with experienced organizers.
-I carried armloads of lovely clothes - many of them with price tags still on them - to the car to be taken to a charity or a not-for-profit organization.
-I went home and purged my closets, took bags full of clothes to Dress for Success, Hope’s Closet, and other charitable organizations.
+I read books by industry leaders, including "To Buy or Not to Buy" by April Benson, PhD or Project 333 by Courtney Carver.
+I helped other people clean out their closets and carried armloads of lovely clothes - many of them with price tags still on them - to the car to take to a charity.
+I was inspired to purge my closets when I got home!
+I took bags full of clothes to Dress for Success, Hope’s Closet, and other charitable organizations.

-Over the past 4 years, I’ve made huge progress and reduced my inventory down to just ¾ of one closet (my husband gets the other quarter!)
+Over the past several years, I’ve made huge progress and reduced my inventory down to just ¾ of one closet (my husband gets the other quarter!)
 My closet makes sense to me now.

 I love the outfits I’ve kept.
 If I moved to a Tiny House, I would need to purge more.
-But for now, dressing is easier: current clothes front and center; off-season shoes in see through bins on the top shelf; winter clothes on bottom rod and in dresser drawers.
+But for now, dressing is easier: current clothes and shoes front and center; off-season items in clear bins on the top shelf; winter clothes on the bottom closet rod or in dresser drawers.
 And packing is a breeze.
-I choose a base color (usually navy for spring/summer and black for fall/winter) with color and patterns in the tops.
-I add a sweater, rainproof shell, and under things plus 2 pairs of shoes into a 15 inch spinner bag and a tote.
+I choose a base color (usually navy for spring/summer and black for fall/winter) and add color and patterns with the tops.
+I add a sweater, rainproof shell, under things, and 2 pairs of shoes into a 15-inch spinner bag and a tote.
 Life is so much simpler.

 When I pick up the mail each day, I toss the catalogs and coupons before they ever get near the house.
 I shop if I need something but not just for anything.
-I know I’m saving money for the future.
-And I'm good with that.
-When my clients say, “your home must be so organized, I smile and say, “I am a work in progress just like everyone else.”
+I know I’d rather spend the money on my next trip!
+When my clients say, “Your home must be so organized, I smile and say, “I am a work in progress just like everyone else.”
+Let's get started!